Chart Color Schemes

 Cranbourne East has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 47 projects that may impact this region.
-Notable initiatives include WILMAC Clyde North, Eastleigh Estate, Pavilion Casey Fields, and Orana Village Town Centre.
-The following list provides details on projects likely to be most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 47 projects likely impacting the area.
+Notable ones are WILMAC Clyde North, Eastleigh Estate, Pavilion Casey Fields, and Orana Village Town Centre.
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.